-In the second stage, based on the matched sample, we conduct statistical analyses to examine the effect of
+In the second stage, based on the matched sample, we conduct statistical analyses to examine the effect of CMO-affiliated charter school attendance on the student's academic growth.

-3 Due to the variable distribution of students by school type and subgroup across the country, some student subgroups have low match rate in some states.
+Due to the variable distribution of students by school type and subgroup across the country, some student subgroups have low match rate in some states.
 Low match rates require a degree of caution in interpreting the national pooled findings as they may not fairly represent the learning of the student groups involved.